SPollardMS/OfficeDocs-Exchange/Outlook/cached-exchange-mode.md

 You can disable caching of all shared folders for profiles that have Cached Exchange Mode enabled.
 To do this, configure the **Download shared non-mail folders** option in the Office Customization Tool (OCT) when you customize your Cached Exchange Mode deployment.
 Note that this setting applies to both mail and nonmail folders in Outlook 2016.

 If you want to disable caching of shared mail folders (like a delegated Inbox) but not shared nonmail folders (like Calendar), see [By default, shared mail folders are downloaded in Cached mode in Outlook 2010 and later versions](https://support.microsoft.com/help/982697/).

+For more information about how to configure these settings, see [Using Group Policy and the Office Customization Tool (OCT)](#using-group-policy-and-the-office-customization-tool-oct).

 ### Site mailboxes